MargaritaLiarou1/TimeFlow/README.md

 You can cite TimeFlow as it follows:

 ## Contact
-Please contact us at *margarita.liarou@unige.ch* for any question about the manuscript or support in using TimeFlow for your own research.
+Please contact us at *margarita.liarou@unige.ch* for any question about TimeFlow.
- TimeFlow is under continuous development and upgrades will follow soon.

 ## License
 TimeFlow: a density-driven pseudotime method for flow cytometry data analysis is licensed under the Creative Commons Zero v1.0 Universal License.
 More information can be found [**here**](https://github.com/MargaritaLiarou1/TimeFlow/blob/main/LICENSE).